YourOnly-One/content/content/techmagus/en-ph/kb/internet/torrent-terminologies.md

 +++
-title = "Torrent Terminologies and Acronyms" description = "There are many abbreviations, acronyms, and terminologies being used in the Torrent world.
+title = "Torrent terminologies and acronyms" description = "There are many abbreviations, acronyms, and terminologies being used in the Torrent world.
 Here are some and what it means."                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary

 publishdate = 2011-01-24T15:01:48+08:00                                        # manually adjust to local timezone